Brenna Alise Toole

 If Brenna’s short life has taught us anything, it is that we should always make an effort to develop and practice the best possible relationships with our loved ones.
 We should enjoy every day to the maximum, for life is uncertain, and can end quickly and unexpectedly as hers did.
 We miss her very much.

-Brenna will be cremated and a visitation and celebration of her life will be held on May 2 at 10:00A.M., by Chaplain Mack Praytor at Crowder Funeral Home, 1645 East Main Street in League City, Texas.
+Brenna was cremated and a visitation and celebration of her life will be held on May 2 at 10:00A.M., by Chaplain Mack Praytor at Crowder Funeral Home, 1645 East Main Street in League City, Texas.
 At a later date, to be determined, a private family service will be held as she is placed into eternal rest at Forest Park East Funeral Home and Cemetery, 21620 Gulf Freeway, Webster, TX.